Rapptz/discord.py/docs/api.rst

     Represents the verification application state of a :class:`Application`.

+    .. versionadded:: 2.0

     .. container:: operations

-        .. versionadded:: 2.0

       .. describe:: x == y

           Checks if two application states are equal.
       .. describe:: x != y

           Checks if two application states are not equal.
       .. describe:: x > y

           Checks if a application state is higher than another.
       .. describe:: x < y

           Checks if a application state is lower than another.
       .. describe:: x >= y

           Checks if a application state is higher or equal to another.
       .. describe:: x <= y

           Checks if a application state is lower or equal to another.

-    .. versionadded:: 2.0

     .. attribute:: ineligible